The Asset Management Review: Japan

 Variable insurance operates similarly to an investment trust.
 In variable insurance, the insurance premiums are managed by investment in shares, bonds and other assets, and the insurance proceeds and termination repayments depend upon the performance of the investments.
 While the costs associated with variable insurance are relatively higher than those of regular investment trusts, variable insurance remains a key investment alternative due to certain advantages it provides.
 For example, the insurance premiums of variable insurance are tax-deductible (subject to certain limitations).
 As variable insurance does not provide for distributions to investors during the investment period, tax that would be imposed on the distributions of an investment trust is deferred until the payment of insurance money or termination of the insurance.
 If an heir is designated as payee of the insurance money, the heir is able to enjoy an estate tax exemption of up to ¥5 million per heir.

 In light of their similarity to investment trusts, certain regulations dealing with the marketing of investment trusts under FIEA apply mutatis mutandis to the marketing of variable insurance.
 Among other requirements, an explanatory paper must be delivered to a purchaser of variable insurance on or prior to execution of the contract.
 Items to be described in this explanatory paper are similar to those required by a prospectus prepared in respect of an investment trust.
 While the distributors' fee for investment trusts must be disclosed to investors, the distributors' fee for insurance products is not required to be disclosed.
 The FSA sees this as a problem and, as a result of the strong pressure it applied, in October 2016, mega-banks and many regional banks began to voluntarily disclose the distributors' fee for certain insurance products that have the nature of investment products, such as variable insurance.
+The FSA is considering introducing a common format covering investment trusts and saving-type insurance products for disclosure of the fees so that the investors can compare the fees of the similar products regardless of whether it is an investment trust or an insurance product.

 Assets of Japanese pension funds are managed by: